microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 To merge the value, at each declaration site, if a module already exists with the given name, it is further extended by taking the existing module and adding the exported members of the second module to the first.

-The declaration merge of 'Animals' in this example:
+The declaration merge of `Animals` in this example:
 ```
 module Animals {
     export class Zebra { }